akalongman/ubuntu-configuration/README.md

 To hand-write your signature, click on `Pen` icon at the top-left of Xournal's GUI menu.
 You can also print and type anything (e.g., date) by clicking on `Text` icon.
 To add an image of your signature on Xournal, click on `Image` icon at the top of Xournal's GUI menu, or go to `Tools` → `Image` in the menu option.

+### Transmission

+Transmission is designed for easy, powerful use.
+We've set the defaults to just work and it only takes a few clicks to configure advanced features like watch directories, bad peer blocklists, and the web interface.
+When Ubuntu chose Transmission as its default BitTorrent client, one of the most-cited reasons was its easy learning curve.

+To install, run:

+    sudo apt install -y transmission

+### Timeshift

+Timeshift for Linux is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine tool in Mac OS.
+Timeshift protects your system by taking incremental snapshots of the file system at regular intervals.
+These snapshots can be restored at a later date to undo all changes to the system.

+To install, run:

+    sudo apt install -y timeshift

+### LibreOffice

+LibreOffice is a free and powerful office suite, and a successor to OpenOffice.org (commonly known as OpenOffice).
+Its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.

+To install, run:

+    sudo apt install -y libreoffice

 ***
 [(Back to top)](#table-of-contents)